MIGG-NTU/PyGMT2021/README.md

 # PyGMT Tutorial in 2021

-An preliminary introduction to [PyGMT](https://www.pygmt.org/) for MIG members.
+A preliminary introduction to [PyGMT](https://www.pygmt.org/) for MIG members.

 ## Installation instructions